 From a SACE perspective a C grade is seen as a passing grade.
-Students must ensure that the are achieving at least a C grade in all compulsory SACE subjects: PLP, Stage 1 Literacy and Numeracy, three 20 credit Stage 2 subjects and the Research Project.
+Students must ensure that the are achieving at least a C grade in all compulsory SACE subjects: EIF, Stage 1 Literacy and Numeracy, three 20 credit Stage 2 subjects and AIF.